01 of 04

-When working this stitch to create curves, adjust the placement of the stitches incrementally, but also be prepared that some shapes require that you take a stitch differently than you might expect.
-For... example, when stitching the end of the oval above, the ends are essentially straight, but that's what gives the right look.
+When working this stitch to create curves, adjust the placement of the stitches incrementally, and know that some shapes require that you take a stitch in a different way than you might expect.
+For example,... when stitching the end of the oval above, the ends are straight, but that's what gives the right look.

 The more you work this stitch, the better you'll get at eyeing how to get the shapes you want.
-Until then, take a few stitches and see if it looks right, then pull them out and adjust them.
+Until then, take a few stitches and see if it looks right.
+If they don't, pull them out and adjust them.

 If your satin stitch isn't giving you the straight edges you want, you can outline the area with back stitch or stem stitch.
 For a subtle outline, use the same color embroidery floss.
-For a slight shadowed outline you can use a similar color to the fill or for a bold look that pops, outline with black embroidery floss.
+For a slight shadowed outline, you can use a similar color for the fill.
+For a bold look that pops, outline with black embroidery floss.

 With satin stitch within an outline, it's easier to do the fill stitching first so that you aren't trying to avoid catching the outline stitches with your needle.
 This also ensures that the outline will be snug around your satin stitch.

 Finished satin stitch should have a smooth appearance to it, although you can work some other texture into it if you desire.
 For example, you might add a bit of couching in the midst of satin stitch to do this.
 Tacking down the satin stitch also helps prevent snagging on long stitches.Continue to 3 of 4 below.

 03 of 04